rankutah/blog/sites/rank-utah/content/pricing.md

 - Heavy request bursts may be queued to maintain quality

 ### How long does a new site take?
-Sites can be built in 2-3 weeks with your frequent coordination.
+Sites can be built in 2-3 weeks with regular coordination.

 {{< /faqs >}}